jouherdauf/Rossman-Sales-Prediction-Regression/README.md

 <li>Convert Model Performance to Business Values: Convert the performance of the Machine Learning model into a business result.</li>
 </ol>

-## 3.Machine Learning Model Implementation and performance
+ <h3>3.Machine Learning Model Implementation and performance
-At this stage models used : *Linear Regression, *Lasso Regression, *Random Forest Regressor
+At this stage models used : *Linear Regression, *Lasso Regression, *Random Forest Regressor</h3>
 <table >
 	<tr >
 		<th>Regression Model</th>